socia-platform/socia/README.md

-# HTWplus
+# socia

-HTWplus is a straightforward and lightweight social network.
+Socia is a straightforward and lightweight social network.
 It offers essential social networking functionalities: Friendships, groups, a personal newsfeed and file sharing.
 It is built with the Play Framework 2, PostgreSQL and Elasticsearch.

 ## Installation